 A supportive space at Highland Summer Camp

-As youth experience an increase of anxiety easing back to in-person activities, finding a supportive environment is crucial.
-Thanks to funding from the Best Starts for Kids Initiative and the partnership between YES and International Community Health Services (ICHS), students will find that space at the third annual Highland Health Center Summer Camp.
+As youth continue to manage their anxiety of easing back to in-person, and social activities, finding a supportive environment is crucial.
+Thanks to funding from the Best Starts for Kids Initiative and the partnership between Youth Eastside Services (YES) and International Community Health Services (ICHS), students will find that space at the fourth annual Highland Health Center Summer Camp.
 The camp is a summer support program of the Highland School-Based Clinic located at Bellevue’s Highland Middle School.

-Highland Health Center Summer Camp is a free three-week summer day camp for 15 students who have sought services at the Highland Middle School Health Center within the school.
-The day camp will provide students a safe environment and opportunities to socialize, have fun, learn new skills, and move their bodies.
+Highland Health Center Summer Camp is a free three-week summer day camp for 15 students who have sought services at the Highland Middle School Health Center this past school year.
+The day camp will provide students with a safe environment and opportunities to socialize, have fun, learn new skills, and move their bodies.
 Staff will include YES and ICHS clinicians and graduating eighth-graders and high school students who will be junior counselors.

 “We have kids who want to work with animals.
 This gives them an opportunity to learn about careers that people don’t traditionally learn about.
 For example, we hope to introduce them to everyone from a zookeeper to fundraiser, to event planner to vet techs.
 It takes many talents to care for animals.
 We want to show them as many as possible,” said Sarah.

 Not only will the campers get to go on these field trips but they’ll also have a blast at Crossroads Park, right next door to the YES Bellevue office, doing art projects, playing sports, and having daily group discussions.

 Only possible through community support

 YES and ICHS are able to offer the Highland Summer Camp, for the fourth year in a row, thanks to community support and local partnerships, that continue to support youth and families struggling with mental health and substance use challenges.